 One of the most popular food stops on the Leicester student map is The Fish & The Chip.
-It is a sit down fish and chip restaurant that you’ll spot behind the giant Union Jack on Jubilee Square.
-For students it is an ideal place to get those comforting fish and chips that makes you feel at home.
+It is a sit-down fish and chip restaurant that you’ll spot behind the giant Union Jack on Jubilee Square.
+For students, it is an ideal place to get those comforting fish and chips that make you feel at home.
 There is a 10% student discount at all times, and a daily happy hour that includes some mad cocktails, such as the Mint Chocolate Chip Cornetto and Candy Floss Daiquiri!

 We know of course that there is a large proportion of you that are reading the other info and wondering when we are going to get to the good bits – the nightlife!
 Leicester, as a thriving student town, has seen an explosion in nightlife in recent years.
 There really is something for everyone, with student pub crawls organised for newcomers, a thriving indie music scene, club nights, comedy, drinks offers and more importantly a really friendly city-wide vibe where locals and students can mix with ease.
 With our student accommodation in Leicester being so handily located you’ll be able to reach all the top bars and restaurants on foot, without the need to worry about a taxi fare home at the end of the night in most cases.

 For an alternative night, Mosh is every Tuesday, Thursday, Friday, and Saturday, offering three floors of grimy fun.
 It has been a staple on the student scene for well over a decade, and you can sing along to chart hits, dance to drum and bass, or lose yourself in indie rock anthems.
 Club Republic is based on the site of the old Zanzibar, offering five different rooms and bar areas, with different type of music playing in each.
 Both the University of Leicester and De Montfort have student nights at Club Republic.